anthonygcarannante/carannantea/README.md

 # About Me
 - Hi, I’m Anthony G. Carannante.
 - I’m a Python-focused data analyst currently learning about web development and visualization, specifically with Javascript and HTML.
+- With my engineering background, I am prepared to tackle new challenges head-on by learning new concepts on-the-fly.
 - I’m looking to collaborate on projects regarding financial analysis, sports analytics, or scientific/experimental data analysis.

 ## Contact Info